 - After about an hour, scrub the wood using the scrub brush after dipping it into your cleaning agent bucket.

 - Thoroughly scrub the wood, and then rinse it off with fresh water.
 If the result looks good for you, let the wood dry in the sun.

-- Use protective oil (such as linseed oil, mineral oil, or tung oil) to rehydrate the wood and to protect it from future mold growth.
-But you should spot test your protective oil first by applying it on a small area that’s not too obvious.
-It may change the color of the wood.
+- Use protective oil (such as linseed oil, mineral oil, or tung oil) to rehydrate the wood and protect it from future mold growth.
+But it would be best if you spotted test your protective oil first by applying it to a small area that’s not too obvious, and it may change the color of the wood.